oilcrest/EmergentMind-nix-config/README.md

 ## Requirements

-- NixOS 23.11 or later to properly receive passphrase prompts when building in the private nix-secrets repo
+- When using NixOS, v23.11 or later is required to properly receive passphrase prompts when building in the private nix-secrets repo
 - Patience
 - Attention to detail
-- Persistance
+- Persistence
 - More disk space

 This is a personalized configuration that has several technical requirements to build successfully.
 This nix-config will serve you best as a reference, learning resource, and template for crafting your own configuration.
-I am continuing to provide resources throughout the repository and my website to help but you must also experiment and learn as you go to be successful to create a NixOS environment that will meet your needs.
+I am continuing to provide resources throughout this repository, my [YouTube channel](https://www.youtube.com/@Emergent_Mind), and [website](https://unmovedcentre.com) to help.
+For you to be successful, you must also experiment and learn as you go to create a nix environment that suits your needs.

 ## Structure Quick Reference